Energy Management

 (GRI 3-3)

-Around the world, JBS operations are dedicated to improving on-site energy efficiency while simultaneously increasing the company’s use of indirect energy from renewable sources.
+Around the world, JBS operations are dedicated to improving on-site energy efficiency and increasing the use of both direct and indirect energy from renewable sources.

 As a material topic for our business, both in terms of its impact on our GHG footprint and general eco-efficiency, energy management is addressed globally through a four-pronged strategy, focused on: